yiransheng/yiransheng.github.io/posts/vpn.md

 As you can tell, there isn't all that much going on.
 We just wrap the original `new`, `add`, `delete` and `wait` methods with trivial type conversions added.
 The small customizations are:

-* In `wait`, wait for one event at a time (`epoll_wait` sys call can return a list of ready events using the out parameter pattern through the`&mut events` argument)
+* In `wait`, wait for one event at a time (`epoll_wait` sys call can return a list of ready events using the out parameter pattern through the`&mut events` argument).
-* Use a `Token` type for event identification as explained previously
+* Use a `Token` type for event identification as mentioned previously.
+We use the higher 32 bits in a `u64` to encode `Token`s tag, (1 for `Tun` and `2` for `Sock`).
+The application-wide IO resource usage pattern is baked into this type-namely a singleton `tun` interface and multiple sockets.
+This specificity would be a bad design if we are making a generic library, but it is fine for a self contained use case.

 ### Revised `Device` Type